lukehutch/serverx/README.md

 You should add a file `server.properties` to the root of your project, containing the server configuration.
-The names of the properties in this file should match the fields of the [`ServerProperties`](https://github.com/lukehutch/serverx/blob/master/src/main/java/serverx/server/ServerProperties.java) class.
+The names of the properties in this file should match the fields of the [`ServerProperties`](https://github.com/lukehutch/serverx/blob/master/src/main/java/serverx/server/ServerProperties.java) class, which is also where the default values can be found.
 If a value is specified in `server.properties`, it overrides the default value in the `ServerProperties` class.
-If a field in `ServerProperties` has a `null` value, the value has no default, and is required (the server won't start unless the property is set).
+If a field in `ServerProperties` has no defined default value, then the property is required, i.e. the server won't start unless the property is set.

 A typical `server.properties` file will look like the following: